vipulnaik/diet-exercise-health/events/2025/2025-11-11-right-index-finger-impact-against-bottom-of-kitchen-shelves.md

 * Margins: I want to aim to have good margins so that even if I miscalculate, I am still unlikely to actually hit anything.

+* More thinking about unexpected impacts: I already record unexpected impacts, where some part of my body unexpectedly hits an object, even if it doesn't cause me any pain or injury, using `ui:` prefix in Slack self-chat logs.
+Reviewing these, I do see that impacts of the kind that happened today do occur 1 to 2 times a month, but usually with much lower speed and without hitting a rough edge, so they don't cause any pain or injury.
+Monitoring and trying to reduce the frequency of these over time should be an ongoing goal.

 A few things I had not explicitly thought about, that are highlighted by this incident: